-Respondent Groups are a feature in available in the system which allows you to break down a rating question's average score by category.
+Respondent Groups are a feature available in the system which allows you to break down a rating question's average score by category.
 By default, there are 5 categories in the system:

 - Self: Automatically assigned to the participant who is being evaluated